Skip to main content

 Cisco Systems lobbies on 5 policy issues, including Computer Industry, Telecommunications, Defense, Taxation.
 These disclosures are filed quarterly with the Senate Office of Public Records.

-Cisco Systems has contacted 7 government entities as part of their lobbying activities, including White House Office, Dept of Health & Human Services, Dept of Education.
+Cisco Systems has contacted 7 government entities as part of their lobbying activities, including Dept of Justice, White House Office, Dept of the Interior.

 Sources: Senate Office of Public Records (LDA), OpenSecrets.org